tdrzyzga/GLINKA/README.md

 # test
 This is my first application.
 I used C++ and framework Qt.
-Program uses criteria prof. Glinka to evaluate condidtion electrical machines.
+Program uses criteria prof. Glinka to evaluate condition electrical machines.